JorgeV92/Learn-it-/updates.md

 ### JPMorgan

-Left off in question Add-Two-Numbers
+Left off in question Maximum Units on a Truck